poker strategy

 Characteristics of a Rock.

-Rocks can last a long time because they hold on to their chips like a child clings to its mother.
+Rocks are typically a tight passive player and can last a long time because they hold on to their chips like a child clings to its mother.

 • These players are very easy to bluff out of a pot, since they avoid risk-taking unless they have a real, strong hand.